indieweb/wordpress-indieauth/readme.txt

 = 3.6.0 =

-Due to the fact that this upgrades the spec adherence to address the changes in the IndieAuth Living Standard as of September 26, 2020, there may be unanticipated issues with clients not meeting the changes.
+Due to the fact that this upgrades the spec adherence to address the changes in the IndieAuth Living Standard as of November 26, 2020, there may be unanticipated issues with clients not meeting the changes.
 Until such a time as more IndieAuth clients adopt the changes, some elements of the changes will not be mandatory, such as PKCE compliance.

 = 3.4.0 =